Mistress of Mellyn: Plot

 After a ball, Connan kisses Martha.
 She assumes him to be taking advantage of his position of power and threatens to leave the house.
 To remedy this, he apologises and proposes they forget about the happening altogether.
 Martha then confronts Connan about his lack-lustre parenting, telling him that he should spend more time with his daughter as she so desperately admires him.
 Connan takes her advice.
-She later finds out that Alvean is the illegitimate child of Geoffry and Alice, explaining why he was so distant.
+She lakter finds out that Alvean is the illegitimate child of Geoffry Nansellock and his deceased wife Alice TreMellyn, explaining why he was so distant.

-Martha attempts to keep control of her developing feelings for Connan, as although he is single, he is thought to marry Lady Linda Treslyn when her husband, Sir Thomas Treslyn, dies.
+Martha attempts to keep control of her developing feelings for Connan TreMellyn, as although he is single, he is thought to marry Lady Linda Treslyn when her husband, Sir Thomas Treslyn, dies.
 Shortly later, after a Christmas party, Sir Treslyn dies so it is presumed the two will marry.

-However, Connan goes to Penzance and writes for Martha and Alvean to follow.
+However, Connan TreMellyn goes to Penzance and writes for Martha and Alvean to follow.
 When they arrive, he proposes to Martha and they go back to Mount Mellyn to prepare for the wedding.
 Here, Martha decides to write to Miss Jensen and they meet in Plymouth.
 Miss Jensen tells Martha that Lady Treslyn framed her for the theft that she was fired for.
 She also reveals that she and Celestine share an interest in old houses, and asks Martha to tell Celestine about some new, interesting architecture.
+This is an architectural quirk called “peeps”—hidden little spy holes cut into the walls of certain rooms to look down into important sections of the house such as the ballroom and the old, disused chapel.

 Martha returns to Mount Mellyn and tells Celestine she met with Miss Jensen.
-Together, they go to the Chapel and look for a priest-hole, a secret room in which a priest would hide from the Queen's men.
+Together, they go to the house Chapel and look for a priest-hole, a secret room in which a priest would hide from the Queen's men.
 When they find it, Celestine opens the door and pushes Martha inside, locking her in.
 Celestine's motive is revealed to be a desire to inherit the house through Alvean.
 Whilst Martha is in the room, she finds Alice's body.

 Gilly, who had witnessed the whole affair, later returns with Connan and rescues Martha.

-In the epilogue, Martha and Connan are married with ten children.
+In the epilogue, Martha and Connan TreMellyn are married with ten children.